VolatileDream/Stuff-About-Bash/topics/prompt-customization.md

     `\[\e]0;<<<YOUR STUFF HERE>>>\a\]`

-Do not forget: All expansions can be done in your prompt strings
+Do not forget: all expansions can be done in your prompt strings!